shrideio/shoebox/README.md

   $ sudo shutdown -r now
   ```

-  Check SELinux status, it is expect to be `disabled`.
+  Check SELinux status, it is expected to be `disabled`.

   ```
   $ sestatus